Zimbabwe says elephant exports to raise money for conservation

 But Environment Minister Savior Kasukuwere said on Friday during a tour of Hwange National Park in western Zimbabwe that, at 53,000, the elephant population was twice the park's carrying capacity.

-He said although the government was being criticised by conservationists, Zimbabwe was allowed to export elephants as long as it met requirements set by the Convention on International Trade in Endangered Species.
+He said although the government was being criticized by conservationists, Zimbabwe was allowed to export elephants as long as it met requirements set by the Convention on International Trade in Endangered Species.

 Kasukuwere said the restrictions introduced by the United States last year had reduced hunting revenue, which was critical in the conservation of animals.